TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-We don't have credentials to log into the MySQL instance, however, in this case it is not neccesary.
+We don't have credentials to log into the MySQL instance, however, in this case it is not necessary.

 We can connect as root without password: